 My husband, David, was a peaceful, calm military physician until he went through a terrifying event that lasted about a year.
 By the year's end, he had changed dramatically.
 He had developed PTSD.

-But gradually, I learned how to cope with greater responsibilities while David learned to manage the PTSD.
-Here are some things that have helped us as a family through the years.
+But gradually, I learned how to cope with greater responsibilities while David learned to manage PTSD.
+Here are some things that have helped us as a family over the years:

 Seeking Medical Attention

 As soon as severe symptoms occurred, I took David to a psychiatrist.
 That doctor immediately diagnosed him with PTSD and started him on medication.
 It took about two years for the doctor to find the correct combination of medicines to help control the illness.
 Other treatment options were also available to David through a nearby hospital that offered a variety of programs for people living with PTSD.
 As David learned about PTSD through these programs, he began to deal with it in a more proactive way.